emailjohnthomascaballero/Coffee-Blog/README.md

 I tried hosted it on 000webhost.com, a free hosting platform.
 It provides a reliable and convenient environment to showcase the blog and make it accessible to visitors from anywhere.

+## WordPress Admin Login

+On the login page, enter the following credentials:
+   - Username: admin
+   - Password: password

 ## Plugins Used

 The following plugins were utilized to enhance the functionality of this website: